telerik/xaml-docs/controls/radziplibrary/overview.md

 * __Support for large files__: The __Zip Library__ works seamlessly with large files.

-* __Support for encryption__: You can protect your ZIP file with password for more security.
+* __Support for encryption__: You can protect your ZIP file with password for better security.